Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-The considered competing algorithms introduce hyper-parameters that either control the bias-variance trade-off or on-policyness of the updates.
-We use the tuned hyper-parameters provided in the original articles.
-In particular, we use the bias-variance trade-off value of $v = 1$ for IPG \citep{ipg} as it is defined for actor-critic methods with corrected off-policy samples.
-As stated by \cite{geoff_pac}, ACE \citep{ace} is not sensitive for the bias parameter $\lambda_{1}$ on OpenAI Gym \citep{gym} benchmarks and $\lambda_{1} = 0$ can produce sufficiently good results.
-Hence, we set $\lambda_{1} = 0$ for ACE \citep{ace}.
-For Geoff-PAC \citep{geoff_pac}, however, we employ the tuned hyper-parameters of $\lambda_{1} = 0.7$, $\lambda_{2} = 0.6$, and $\hat{\gamma} = 0.2$ since they are reported to result in good empirical performance.
-Finally for RIS-Off-PAC \citep{ris}, we use $0.2$ for the smoothing control parameter $\beta$.
+The competing algorithms introduce hyperparameters that either control the bias-variance trade-off or the on-policyness of the updates.
+We use the tuned hyperparameters provided in the original articles.
+In particular, we use the bias-variance trade-off value of $v = 1$ for IPG.
+As reported by~\citet{geoff_pac}, ACE is not sensitive for the bias parameter $\lambda_{1}$ on OpenAI Gym benchmarks and $\lambda_{1} = 0$ can produce sufficiently good results.
+Hence, we set $\lambda_{1} = 0$ for ACE.
+For Geoff-PAC, however, we employ the tuned hyperparameters of $\lambda_{1} = 0.7$, $\lambda_{2} = 0.6$, and $\hat{\gamma} = 0.2$ since they are reported to result in decent empirical performance.
+Finally, we use $0.2$ for the smoothing control parameter $\beta$ in RIS-Off-PAC.

 For all simulations, each algorithm is run for 1 million time steps with evaluations occurring every 1000 time steps, where an evaluation of an agent records the average reward over ten episodes in a distinct evaluation environment without exploration noise and updates.
 We report the average evaluation return of ten random seeds for initializing networks, simulators, and dependencies.
-Uniform sampling and an experience replay buffer \citep{experience_replay} of size 1 million are used in all experiments.
+Uniform sampling and an experience replay buffer of size 1 million are used in the comparative evaluations.